pudly/schmopera-hugo/content/articles/dont-miss-songs-of-the-soul-beams.md

 ---
-title: "Don't miss: Songs of the Soul Beams"
+title: "Don&#039;t miss: Songs of the Soul Beams"
 ---

 ## What can you tell us about the subject of *Songs of the Soul Beams*?